youssefelghamour/AirBnB_clone/web_static/README.md

 - header.css: Styles for the header.
 - filters.css: Styles for filters and search results.
 - places.css: Styles for displaying places results.
-- index.css: General styles for the index page.

 images: Folder containing the images and icons used in this project.